[keith-snook.info]

 Leakage can be checked in the amplifier by disconnecting the lead of C2 or C3 that is connected to pin 5 of the KT66 base and looking for a reduction in R12 d.c. voltage but take care not to disconnect the wire to pin 5 ~ If you measure a voltage between 0V GND and the open lead of C2 or C3 and you know the resistance of the meter you can calculate the leakage resistance and current

-If you have fitted modern 'poly' capacitors for C2 and C3 ~ or very rare non–leaky paper in oil capacitors ~ but still have a voltage from each KT66 control grid pin 5 to ground then it is likely that the KT66s are 'gassy' and producing grid current ~ The voltage on each KT66 grid should be no more than about 1V when the amplifier is hot
+If you have fitted modern 'poly' capacitors for C2 and C3 or good paper in oil capacitors but still have a high voltage from each KT66 control grid pin 5 to ground it may be the KT66s are 'gassy' or the valve base is dirty ~ The voltage on each KT66 grid should be no more than about 1V when the amplifier is hot

 Testing Capaciotor Leakage

-With perfect C2 and C3 and the best KT66s the voltage on the KT66 control grids should be about 0.25V with a few mV low frequency fluctuations
+With perfect C2 and C3 and good KT66s the voltage on the KT66 control grids should be about 0.25V with a few mV low frequency fluctuations

 The KT66 grid bias resistors R7 and R9 are connected to the junction of R4 R10 and R11 as explained here rather than the conventional 0V